 Another important direction is extending the formalization to other more complex properties and to other quantum programming languages.
-For example, the other main result [27] is a progress theorem for Proto-Quipper, which is an obvious next step for us.
+For example, the other main result in [36] is a progress theorem for Proto-Quipper, which is an obvious next step for us.
 We do not foresee any difficulty, though its proof will likely be as long and detailed as the proof of type soundness.
 Also, it should be straightforward to adapt the existing formal proofs to new versions of Proto-Quipper.
-For example, a new version called Proto-Quipper-M is introduced in [26].
-This version does not have subtyping, which should mean that certain aspects of formal proofs of its metatheory will be easier.
+For example, Proto-Quipper-M [35]

+is a version without subtyping, which should mean that certain aspects of formal proofs of its metatheory will be easier.
 In the future, we hope to use our system as an environment in which new Proto-Quipper metatheory can be simultaneously developed and formalized as versions of the language evolve.

-It should also be possible to directly extend our work from Proto-Quipper, which is fairly expressive though not Turing complete, to the full Turingcomplete Quipper language.
-Similarly, we expect to be able to extend this work directly in order to apply it to other Turing-complete quantum lambda calculi such as those introduced by Zorski et. al. [13,14,31] and Grattage et. al. [1, 9].
-As another example, the QWIRE language in [25] is implemented in Coq and is expressive enough to include languages like Proto-Quipper.
+It should also be possible to directly extend our work from Proto-Quipper, which is fairly expressive though not Turing complete, to the full Turing-complete Quipper language.
+Similarly, we expect to be able to extend this work directly in order to apply it to other Turing-complete quantum lambda calculi such as those introduced by Zorsi et. al. [7,8,43] and Grattage et. al. [1,16].
+As another example, the QWIRE language in [34] is implemented in Coq and is expressive enough to include languages like Proto-Quipper.
 The work in that paper focuses on proving properties of quantum programs and program transformations, such as proving that a program meets its formal specification.
 In our framework, it would be interesting to also study the meta-theory of this language.

 A variety of other logical frameworks implementing linear logic have been developed.
-The ordered linear logic (OLF) mentioned earlier [24] is one such example, where type soundness for a continuation-based abstract machine for the functional programming language Mini-ML (an OL that is simpler than Proto-Quipper) is proven [7] following the statement in [3].
+The ordered linear logic (OLF) mentioned earlier is one such example, where type preservation for a continuationbased abstract machine for the functional programming language Mini-ML (an OL that is simpler than Proto-Quipper) is proven [13] following the statement in [4].
 Another example of OLs that benefit from a framework based on linear logic are those with imperative features.
 A common thread of such examples is that they contain the notion of updatable state, which can be handled fairly directly by the linear features of the framework.
 The case study we present in this paper is the first one in Hybrid where the OL itself is linear, in the sense that the linear lambda calculus forms the core of Proto-Quipper.

 Examples involving mutable state have motivated a variety of proposals for frameworks based on linear logics that support HOAS.
-For other examples that benefit from linear features, see the overview in [20].
-Examples of frameworks proposed include Lolli [12], Forum [19], and LLF [3].
-The logical framework LF [11] and its implementation in Twelf represents one of the earliest logical frameworks supporting HOAS and based on minimal intuitionistic logic.
+For other examples that benefit from linear features, see the overview in [27].
+Examples of frameworks proposed include Lolli [19], Forum [26], and LLF [4].
+The logical framework LF [18] and its implementation in Twelf represents one of the earliest logical frameworks supporting HOAS and based on minimal intuitionistic logic.
 LLF is a conservative extension of LF with multiplicative implication, additive conjunction, and unit.

-Type soundness proofs for various OLs has been a common benchmark for logical frameworks supporting HOAS and implementing an intuitionistic logic, starting with some of the earliest logical frameworks like LF [30].
-In [17], Mini-ML with mutable references, an imperative version of the Mini-ML language mentioned above, is studied in Hybrid.
-Five versions of type soundness are proved using three different SLs, intuitionistic, linear, and OLF as implemented in [7], and their formalizations compared.
+Type soundness proofs for various OLs has been a common benchmark for logical frameworks supporting HOAS and implementing an intuitionistic logic, starting with some of the earliest logical frameworks like LF [41].
+In [23], Mini-ML with mutable references, an imperative version of the Mini-ML language mentioned above, is studied in Hybrid.
+Five versions of type soundness are proved using three different SLs, intuitionistic, linear, and OLF as implemented in [13], and their formalizations compared.